ycoco/office-ui-fabric-react/README.md

 1. Make sure *npmx* is installed and up-to-date by running: `npm install -g @microsoft/npmx`
 2. From anywhere in your Git working tree, run `npmx install`.
 This will install NPM modules into the *odsp-common/common* folder.
 3. From anywhere in your Git working tree, run `npmx link`.
 This creates symbolic links so all the projects can reuse packages from the *common/node_modules* folder.
 4. Perform the initial build by running `npmx build -q`.
-This will recursively clean, build, and test each project.
+This will incrementally build packages that have changes.

 Note: Once you've done a full build, you can rebuild individual projects using their *gulp* commands within that project's directory.
 Such as `gulp serve`, `gulp build --production` or `gulp build-dist` depending on the project's build setup.